 IRS Form 8959 Instructions

 As part of the Affordable Care Act, the federal government created an additional tax on Medicare wages above a certain threshold amount.
-This additional tax is only imposed on high earners, who must also report their tax liability to the Internal Revenue Service as part of their federal income tax return.
+This additional amount of income tax is only imposed on high earners, who must also report their tax liability to the Internal Revenue Service as part of their federal income tax return.
 To do this, taxpayers must file IRS Form 8959.

 This article will walk you through this tax form, specifically: